The flavors of Asia all come together in this delicious Asian Zucchini Noodle Bowl.

 This Asian-style zoodle recipe is mostly raw and jam-packed with nutrition.
 Plus, it’s very quick and easy to prepare.
 Move over garden salad, there’s a new favorite salad in town!

-- 1/2 cup almond butter or peanut butter
+- ½ cup of almond butter (or peanut butter)

 - 1 garlic clove